kdlev/destinypositions/docs/philosophy.md

 I believe that this endeavor is futile for several reasons:
 - I reject the notion that there is a consistent and coherent definition of "American values."
-    - e.g. City-dwellers from San Francisco are going to have a very different set of "values" compared to rural inhabitants of midwestern states.
+    - e.g. City dwellers from San Francisco are going to have a very different set of "values" compared to rural inhabitants of midwestern states.
 - I don't believe there is any way for an individual community to control who is allowed to immigrate there without it violating the rights and interests of other states.
     - Immigration policy is set for the benefit of the nation at the federal level&mdash;states exercising local immigration policy would run counter to the rest of the state's rights to determine federal immigration policy.
 - I don't believe a group of people have a right to indefinitely maintain their representation irrespective of immigrants (from other states, or countries).